Demon-tk/Web-Application-Security-Blog/README.md

 Install `requirements.txt`

-Insert pcap file as `my_pcap2.pcap` in main directory, or use default pcap file:
+Insert pcap file as `my_pcap2.pcap` in main directory, or use default pcap file

+Run `main.py` in terminal with no arguments

 # Results